OchukoEjemudaro/OchukoEjemudaro/README.md

 - 👯 I look forward to collaborating with other Data Analysts to work on real-world data and provide answers to business questions by tranforming relevant data into actionable insight that informed decision making.

-- 📫 You can reach me on ochukoejemudaro@gmail.com or [Twitter](https://twitter.com/iamochuks/)
+- 📫 You can reach me on ochukoejemudaro@gmail.com or [Twitter](https://twitter.com/iamochuks/) or [LinkedIn](https://www.linkedin.com/in/ochukoejemudaro01)

 - 📭 I’m open to a Data Analyst role